ManuelCarreiras/moz_sch/README.md

 ## 🎯 Overview

-Moz School API is a Flask-based REST API designed to handle comprehensive school management operations.
-It provides endpoints for managing students, teachers, classes, subjects, academic years, and various educational administrative tasks.
+Santa Isabel Escola is a modern full-stack school management system designed for comprehensive educational administration.
+It features a React frontend with AWS Cognito authentication, a Flask REST API backend, and PostgreSQL database for managing students, teachers, classes, subjects, academic years, and various educational administrative tasks.

 ## ✨ Features